 The production facility in Finspång has around 30 suppliers of ingots, slabs, alloy components and scrap metal, one third of which are categorized as strategic suppliers.1) Gränges’ production facility in Shanghai has seven large suppliers of ingots, slabs and alloys, of which three are categorized as strategic suppliers and three are traders.
 Gränges’ production facilities in the US buy primary and scrap aluminium through metal commodity traders and aluminium producers.

-To ensure that suppliers comply with the Supplier Declaration and are behaving in a sustainable manner, Gränges performs supplier audits.
+To ensure that suppliers comply with the Supplier Code of Conduct and are behaving in a sustainable manner, Gränges performs supplier audits.
 Gränges’ production facilities in Finspång and Shanghai aim to audit all strategic suppliers before entering into a contract with them and then perform regular audits of these suppliers.
 Each year Gränges’ production facility in Shanghai evaluates traders who supply the company.
 The focus is on quality and delivery precision, but issues relating to the environment, labour laws, health and safety, and human rights are also covered.
 Gränges also checks to ensure that suppliers’ management systems meet Gränges’ criteria.

 Indirect materials and suppliers